The Children of Edward: Description

-The painting focuses on the theme of the Princes in the Tower, namely Edward V of England and Richard of Shrewsbury, imprisoned in the Tower of London at the behest of the regency council, after the death of their father Edward IV.
+The painting focuses on the theme of the Princes in the Tower, namely King Edward V and Richard of Shrewsbury, imprisoned in the Tower of London at the behest of the regency council, after the death of their father Edward IV.
 The two princes were declared illegitimate through the act known as Titulus Regius, so the council of safety decreed their uncle, who became Richard III, as successor.
 This depiction shows the two children huddling together, sensing their murderous fate.
-Their murder is usually believed to have been ordered by Richard III, even if there isn't historical evidence of that.
+Their murder is usually believed to have been ordered by Richard III, even if there is no concrete historical evidence of that.
 The dramatic tension of the scene is highlighted by the small dog in alert, at the left, the light that enters under the door and the anxious gaze of one of the children; all these details suggest an imminent entrance and accentuate the drama of the scene.

 The episode of the princes in the Tower also appears at the end of an act of the play Richard III, by William Shakespeare, which knew a wide diffusion in France at the time.
 Several elements of the canvas give a late medieval atmosphere: one of the children holds a book where there is a miniature of the Annunciation of Mary; the medallion with a goldsmith's work; and the decoration of the bed.
-Several English references shown are the royal emblems at the foot of the bed and the ribbon of the Order of the Garter on the leg of one of children..
+Several English references shown are the royal emblems at the foot of the bed and the ribbon of the Order of the Garter on the leg of one of children.

 Provenance

-In 1831 it was bought by the French state for 6000 francs and placed in the Luxembourg Museum.
+In 1831 it was bought by the French state for 6000 francs and placed in the Musée du Luxembourg.
 In 1878 it entered the Louvre, in Paris.